Enabling Sentry Authorization for Impala

 Enabling Sentry for Impala in Cloudera Manager

 - When using Sentry with the Hive Metastore, you can specify the list of users that are allowed to bypass Sentry Authorization in Hive Metastore.
-Navigate to Hive > Service-Wide > Security, and specify the users in the Bypass Sentry Authorization Users field.
+Select Security for CATEGORY in the Configuration tab, and specify the users in the Bypass Sentry Authorization Users field.
 These are usually service users that already ensure all activity has been authorized.

-- In the Hive/Impala > Service-Wide > Policy File Based Sentry tab, deselect the Enable Sentry Authorization using Policy Files parameter when using the Sentry service.
-Cloudera Manager throws a validation error if you attempt to configure the Sentry service and policy file at the same time.
+- Deselect the Enable Sentry Authorization using Policy Files parameter when using the Sentry service.
+Cloudera Manager throws a validation error in CDH 5 if you attempt to configure the Sentry service and policy file at the same time.

 - Restart Impala and Hive.